 Offering dog lifestyle services can be more fulfilling than you think.
-According to AmericanPetProducts.org, pet owners have spent $10.3 billion on training, pet sitting and grooming in 2019, alone.
-A survey conducted in 2017, showed that 89.7 million dogs were adopted in the US.
+According to AmericanPetProducts.org, pet owners have spent $10.3 billion on training, pet sitting, and grooming in 2019, alone.
+A survey conducted in 2017 showed that 89.7 million dogs were adopted in the US.
 So, with animal care and services expected to continue to emerge, there are a lot of opportunities if you have the right qualifications to build a career around dogs.

 Doggy Day Care

 Dog trainers can specialize in different fields.
-They can conduct training for behavioral modification, service dogs, show dog handling and even focus on a certain breed.
+They can conduct training for behavioral modification, service dogs, show dog handling, and even focus on a certain breed.
 They can be self-employed or be hired by pet stores for their training programs.
-Animal shelters, veterinary clinics and kennels also collaborate with dog trainers.
+Animal shelters, veterinary clinics, and kennels also collaborate with dog trainers.

-Dog groomers are responsible for the hygienic and style aspect of dogs by making sure their fur, skin, teeth, nails and hair are well maintained.
+Dog groomers are responsible for the hygienic and style aspect of dogs by making sure their fur, skin, teeth, nails, and hair are well maintained.
 Dog groomers can self-practice or work in a grooming salon.
 In salons, they usually earn 50% of the price plus tips.
 Their earnings depend on how many dogs they can groom in a day.
 They also have the option to practice solo by doing a mobile grooming service.
 Aside from gaining years of experience as a grooming assistant, becoming certified is also preferred.
 Full-time groomers can earn between $30,000 to $60,000 yearly.

-Not to mention, dog breeders can earn an extra income by offering additional services such as dog training, grooming and even kennel management.
+Not to mention, dog breeders can earn an extra income by offering additional services such as dog training, grooming, and even kennel management.
 Dog breeders do not have a fixed income as it depends on their sales.
 While there is no degree required for dog breeding, being knowledgeable about animal science and business would be helpful.

 Dog Show Handler

 Dog show handlers are independent contractors that travel around the country with their clients’ dogs to look for championships.
 They usually specialize in a single breed.
-Show dogs usually stay with their handlers throughout the duration of their career.
+Show dogs usually stay with their handlers throughout their career.
 Dog show handlers earn from grooming and kennel management of their show dogs.
 They also charge their traveling expenses to their clients.

-While no training is required to be a dog handler, it helps to be a dog trainer and dog groomer before entering the dog show handler business.
+While no training is required to be a dog handler, it helps to be a dog trainer and groomer before entering the dog show handler business.
 To be recognized by prestigious handler membership groups, you need at least 7 to 10 years of experience in the dog show business.
 An established dog show handler earns $50,000 to $60,000 per year.